JohanWinther/websocket_server/README.md

 **Note**: This WebSocket server is **not** an `EventEmitter` (i.e. it does not use events with callbacks like [websockets/ws](https://github.com/websockets/ws)).
 Instead, it specifies the [asyncIterator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol/asyncIterator) symbol and should be used in conjunction with a [`for await...of`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for-await...of) loop, just like the [Deno http server](https://deno.land/std/http/server.ts).
-The iterator return values are
+The iterator return values are of
 ```typescript
 type WebSocketServerEvent = {
 	event: WebSocketEvent;